 By accepting who they were and what they did, there’s no denying or resisting it.
 There’s no wanting it to be different and wishing they never did it.
 It just “is”, and you just have to accept that it happened.

-By forgiving yourself for becoming a victim to their behavior, you give yourself a break so that you can stop wondering what you could have done differently.
+By forgiving yourself for becoming a victim of their behavior, you give yourself a break so that you can stop wondering what you could have done differently.

 Learning the lesson and taking it with you is something so powerful, you might even thank them for being your teacher (even though they could have been your worse nightmare).

 And finally, accepting and knowing who they are today gives you guidance on how you will let them show up in your life or not.

 It’s true that past behavior can often dictate future behavior, but sometimes people do change.
 If you chose to judge me based on what I did in my past, you may not want to read or listen to what I have to say.
 But because I’ve done a lot of healing in my life, I’ve changed my behavior and am (fortunately) no longer the same person I used to be.

 Not all people go through healing like this, but some do.
 So you have an opportunity to forgive on a whole new level when the person who wronged you is no longer the same person.
 They can’t escape their past, but they can be given a chance to prove themselves in the present – if you want to let them do that.